whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 - [ ] Copy text from local clipboard to Whist
 - [ ] Copy image from Whist to local clipboard
 - [ ] Copy image from local clipboard to Whist
-- [ ] Do 30 seconds of type racer, no repeated characters, lag, etc.
+- [ ] Do 30 seconds of TypeRacer, no repeated characters, lag, etc.
-- [ ] Watch a 1 minute youtube video with no video or audio stutters
+- [ ] Watch a 1 minute YouTube video with no video or audio stutters
 - [ ] Go to Figma and verify pinch-to-zoom works
 - [ ] Verify that smooth two-finger scrolling works
 - [ ] Log into any website, close Whist, and re-open.
 I am still logged in.
 - [ ] Sign out button on tray works
-- [ ] Quit button on tray works
 - [ ] Session logs successfully uploaded to Amplitude
-- [ ] Protocol logs successfully uploaded to AWS
 - [ ] Website successfully deployed to Netlify